mselgamal/customer-tracker/README.md

 # customer-tracker
-customer tracker for CRM application
+customer tracker for CRM application, using Spring MVC and Hibernate